Parkinson's Disease - What Happens

 several years, as muscle stiffness and tremor increase, the person may become

 unable to care for himself or herself.
-Weak, stiff muscles eventually may
+He or she may

-People who have taken levodopa for several years
+People who have taken medicine for several years

-may not only notice their symptoms getting worse but also may develop additional movement problems.
+may not only notice their symptoms getting worse but also may start to have other movement problems.
 These

 motor fluctuations can be reduced somewhat by making changes in the person's